JetBrains/kotlin-web-site/docs/topics/components-stability.md

 ## GitHub badges for Kotlin components

 [Kotlin GitHub organization](https://github.com/Kotlin) hosts different Kotlin-related projects.
-Some of them we develop full-time, some of them are our side projects.
+Some of them we develop full-time, others are side projects.

 Each Kotlin project has two GitHub badges describing its stability and support status: